DracoGriffin/DG_Mods/DracoDogMod/README.md

 Changelog:

-0.1
+#### 0.1

-Initial release - can tame and "sleep" labradors.
+- Initial release - can tame and "sleep" labradors.

-0.2
+#### 0.2

-You can now tame and "sleep" all breeds.
+- You can now tame and "sleep" all breeds.

-Dog whistle now affects all tamed dogs.
+- Dog whistle now affects all tamed dogs.

-You can now breed labradors (only normal, not trained attack ones yet).
+- You can now breed labradors (only normal, not trained attack ones yet).

-You can add or remove armor from tamed labradors or attack labradors.
+- You can add or remove armor from tamed labradors or attack labradors.

-You can now train labradors as attack dogs.
+- You can now train labradors as attack dogs.

+#### 0.3

+- Added new category 'Animals' with subcategories 'Canine Armor/Breeding/Training' to control some of the bloat and clogging up normal categories.

+- Changed "sleep" to "crated" syntax to improve vocabulary and not be creepy.

+- You can now breed attack dogs with untrained dogs or each other and not lose an attack dog.

+- You can now attach and remove armor for all dog breeds.

+- You can now train all breeds as attack dogs.

+- You can now breed all breeds.

+- Boxers gain "GROUP_MORALE" and "SWARMS" from new stat calculation.

+- All dog breeds have altered "aggression" from new stat calculation.